 Long old trek back to Folkestone yesterday, the coach was alright (they run every ten mins, even on a sunday, that's not bad) the train was less so - there were no toilets on the train.
 This is a terrifying prospect for a two hour journey, I just about had time to go at the station though, while the train was evacuated because of a suspicious unattended bag.
 All clear though.

 Went for a walk down to Sandgate when we got home last night, as it was so nice out.

-Paul Clarke's weblog - I live in Hythe in Kent.
+Paul Clarke's weblog - I live in Hythe in the far South.
 Wed to Clare and father to two, I'm a full-stack web engineer, + I do js / Node, some ruby, python, php ect ect.
 I like pubbing, running, eating, home automation + other diy stuff, history, genealogy, Television, squirrels, pirates, lego, + TIME TRAVEL.